 Origin of the Date

-For centuries, China was ruled by a series of dynasties that supplanted each other by scheduled and formal occasion and after a sudden and unexpected five-hour civil war in 1949, after more than hundred years of struggle against the foreign presence, the people finally won their independence supervised by the Chinese communist party.
+For centuries, China was ruled by a series of dynasties that supplanted each other by scheduled and formal occasions.
+After the five years civil war in 1949, after more than hundred years of struggle against the foreign presence, the people finally won their independence supervised by the Chinese communist party.

 As far as official celebrations are concerned, the biggest is National Day, which in the pre-form era was marked by parades in most cities, and a monumental parade in Beijing witnessed by China’s top leaders standing on a podium at the head of enormous Tiananmen Square.

-Chinese National Day is a public holiday to be celebrated every year.
-Companies hang lanterns to celebrate National Day and lots of people go to travel at home or abroad.
-National Day is another golden week for the Chinese and brings another peak travel period in China.
+The Chinese National Day is a public holiday to be celebrated every year.
+Companies hang lanterns to celebrate National Day and many people travel at home or abroad.
+National Day is another golden week for the Chinese and is another peak travel period in China.
 The government plays an irreplaceable role in the felicitations.

-The government and military make an effort to the National Day’s Parade including the careful selections of soldiers and residents.
-For example, the height is an important element to select.
+The government and military planning for the National Day Parade includes the careful selection of soldiers and residents.
+For example, height is an important element.
 Thousands of soldiers and civilians take part in the massive parades on National Day.
-China National Day’s parade which usually is held every ten years is absolutely sublime and spectacular.
+The China National Day parade which is usually held every ten years is absolutely sublime and spectacular.